ASKabalan/nvim-config-2.5/.github/README.md

 #### After Installation

 After installation, you can open Neovim and run `:Lazy install` to install all the plugins.
-If you want to install the LSP servers, formatters, debuggers, etc., run `:MasonInstall`.
+If you want to install the LSP servers, formatters, debuggers, etc., run `:MasonInstallAll`.

 It installs the tools to `$HOME/.local/tools` and NvChad and my custom config to `$HOME/.config/nvim`.
 Then all LSP servers, formatters, debuggers, etc., will be installed in `$HOME/.local/nvim/share`.